 Carpels enclosing ovules - this helps to prevent self-pollination and fertilisation.
 The enclosing carpels later turn into fruit, attracting pollinating agents, thereby helping in the dispersion of seeds.

-Some of the plants belonging to Asteraceae are sunflower which is scientifically known as Helianthus, daisy known scientifically as Bellis, and aster known scientifically as Aster.
-In this, the plant has compound inflorescence that has a large number of small flowers closely grouped.
+Some of the plants belonging to Asteraceae are sunflowers.
+They are scientifically known as Helianthus, daisy known scientifically as Bellis, and aster known scientifically as Aster.
+In this, the plant has a compound inflorescence that has a large number of small flowers closely grouped.

-Orchids are very diverse and found almost all over the world, they are some 25,000 in number.
-Characterized by their delicate and frequently ostentatious flowers that are evolved for specific pollination techniques.
+Orchids are very diverse and are found almost all over the world.
+There are some 25,000 in number.
+Characterised by their delicate and frequently ostentatious flowers that are evolved for specific pollination techniques.

-A large number of important cereal crops are plants of this family such as wheat Triticum, rice Oryza, and maize Zea.
-Essential in the human diet and for the production of crops.
+A large number of important cereal crops are plants of this family.
+Examples include wheat (Triticum), rice (Oryza), and maize (Zea).
+They are essential in the human diet and for the production of crops.

 The structure of flowering plants includes:

-Flowering plants have different kinds of root systems such as tap root system and bristle root system.
+Flowering plants have different kinds of root systems, such as a tap root system and a bristle root system.
 They hold the plant in the ground, take water and nutrients from the soil and contain some supply in them.

 Petioles in flowering plants provide Mechanical support to the plant organs like flowers and fruits, help in the conduction of water and nutrients from roots to the aerial parts and food substances from the leaves to other parts of the flowering plant and sometimes have food storage.
-It has nodes which are areas of connection of leaves and buds and internodes which are a space between nodes.
+It has nodes, which are areas of connection of leaves and buds and internodes, which are the spaces between nodes.

 There are various forms and structures of leaves, such as the type, e.g., simple and compound, and the shape of a leaf, for instance, needle-shaped or broad-shaped.
 They execute photosynthesis, convert light energy to sugars, and release gases into the surroundings.

-Flowers are the specialized structures for reproduction in plants belonging to the category of angiosperms.
-Depending on the species, it may have different levels of complexity and may be branched or unbranched with such structures as sepals, petals, stamen (the male organ of reproduction), and pities (the female organ of reproduction).
+Flowers are the specialised structures for reproduction in plants.
+Depending on the species, flowers may have different levels of complexity.
+They may be branched or unbranched with such structures as sepals, petals, stamen (the male organ of reproduction), and pistils (the female organ of reproduction).
 They ensure pollination to enhance the reproduction process, especially through the development of seeds.

 Agents of Pollination: The pollination techniques include anemophily or wind pollination, entomophily or insect pollination, ornithophily or bird pollination, mammalophily or mammal pollination, and hydrophily or water pollination.
 The colour, fragrance and nectar presentation of flowers also vary to correspond with the following pollinators.

-The angiosperms directly capture light in chlorophyll found in chloroplasts to synthesize glucose and oxygen from carbon dioxide and water.
-Besides, this process facilitates the growth and development of plants and also plays an important role in oxygen generation and the earth’s carbon cycle.
+The angiosperms directly capture light in chlorophyll found in chloroplasts to synthesise glucose and oxygen from carbon dioxide and water.
+Besides, this process facilitates the growth and development of plants and also plays an important role in oxygen generation and the Earth’s carbon cycle.

 The flowering plants use glucose derived from photosynthesis for the production of ATP through aerobic respiration.
 This process takes place in mitochondria and is pertinent to the overall cellular process of nutrition, growth and division.